Midtown-Edmondson in Baltimore, Maryland — The American Northeast (Mid-Atlantic)

 Baltimore Black History

 Location.
-39° 17.612′ N, 76° 38.933′ W. Marker is in Midtown Edmondson in Baltimore, Maryland.
-Marker is on Payson Street.
+39° 17.612′ N, 76° 38.933′ W. Marker is in Midtown-Edmondson in Baltimore, Maryland.
+Marker is on North Payson Street.
 The marker is on a brick post at the entrance to a parking lot.
 Touch for map.
-Marker is in this post office area: Baltimore MD 21223, United States of America.
+Marker is at or near this postal address: 500 N Payson St, Baltimore MD 21223, United States of America.
 Touch for directions.